dadrian/dadrian.io/content/blog/posts/pqc-signatures-2024.md

   too much of a performance hit unless quantum computers are immenient.

-Putting this all together, even a drastic change like Merkele Tree Certs, when combined with ML-DSA for handshake authentication, is likely still too big and only suitable for browser clients.
+Putting this all together, even a drastic change like Merkele Tree Certs, when combined with ML-DSA or Mayo for handshake authentication, is likely still too big and only suitable for browser clients.

 So what can we do to derisk all this?
 Well, for any solution, we need to get better a trust anchor agility, intermediate suppresion, and PKI migrations.
 This